Daurient13/Random-Forest-Regressor/README.md

 zn      : percentage of total housing > 25,000 sqr.ft

-indus   : percentage of non-retail business zone to city
+indus   : percentage of non-retail business zones in the city

 chas    : 1 = crossed by the river Charles, 0 = not crossed by the Charles river

-nox     :
+nox     : NOx pollution concentration (parts per 10 million)

-rm      :
+rm      : number of rooms (on average)

-age     :
+age     : percentage of houses built before 1940

-dis     :
+dis     : average distance to 5 work districts in Boston (weigthed average)

-rad     :
+rad     : accessibility index to radial highway

-tax     :
+tax     : tax(per $10000)

-ptratio :
+ptratio : student-teacher ratio (by town)

-black   :
+black   : percentage of black people

-lstat   :
+lstat   : percentage of lower class population

-medv    :
+medv    : median house price (Target)